Paulie returns home from an Ohio prison.

 It is when she is trying out wedding dresses that Adriana learns that “marital privilege” may just be a myth.
 It turns out that her friend saw an episode of Murder She Wrote in which a wife did have to testify against her husband.
 The composition of this scene may look familiar to us:

 We saw Janus-faced Janice get doubled in a mirror while wearing a wedding dress back in episode 2.12.
-Adriana gets doubled now, and this image itself can be read in double ways.
-It points to her double-life as an FBI informant (the pressure of which is driving her to rush into marriage).
-But the double-image may also signify that she is of two minds regarding marriage to Christopher.
-He is, after all, a man who has physically assaulted her in the past, and who now calls her “damaged goods” when learning that she may be barren.
+Adriana gets doubled now, and this imagery itself can be read in double ways.
+First, the image points to her double-life as an FBI informant (the pressure of which is driving her to rush into marriage).
+And second, the double-image of her may signify that she is of two minds regarding marriage to Christopher.
+Adriana loves him but he is a man who has physically assaulted her in the past, and who now calls her “damaged goods” upon learning that she may be barren.
 Furthermore, he had to get high on junk before he could find the courage to propose to her.
 If marriage can’t prevent her from testifying against Chris, as her friend believes, then is this marriage really going to be the best thing for Adriana?

-An attorney confirms her friend’s claim.
+An attorney confirms her friend’s claim that marriage wouldn’t necessarily protect her.
 And the bridal shower confirms Adriana’s disenchantment with the whole marriage idea.
 She looks nauseous upon receiving a Cuisinart at her bridal shower.
 Perhaps she is not yet ready for the banality and domesticity of married life.
 If so, this may be the most significant thing that she has in common with her fiancé, who has always had difficulty accepting “the fucking regularness of life.”

 Although the episode title refers to Adriana’s story, the major plot of the hour concerns the mob’s new housing scam.
 It’s a straightforward story, but more brilliantly constructed than most viewers recognize.
-Disclosure: I’ve been aching to do the write-up on this episode for months (years, even, since the days when Sopranos Autopsy was just a twinkle in my eye) because of an observation that I haven’t yet seen anyone else make; the housing-scam storyline contains a fairly obscure allusion that seemingly nobody, working either in print or online, has ever bothered to look up.
+Disclosure: I’ve been aching to do the write-up on this episode for months (actually years, ever since the days when Sopranos Autopsy was just a twinkle in my eye) because of an observation that I haven’t yet seen anyone else make; the housing-scam storyline contains a fairly obscure allusion that nobody as far as I can tell has ever bothered to look up.
 The allusion opens up our understanding of the episode like a revelation.
 But I’ll come back to that in a bit.

-Tony and Ralph enlist the help of Assemblyman Ron Zellman and his friend Maurice Tibbett to make the scam work.
-While at the sauna, Tony and Maurice realize they were practically neighbors as kids – prompting Ralph to give a new spin to the old “there goes the neighborhood” joke.
+Tony and Ralph enlist the help of Assemblyman Ron Zellman and his friend Maurice Tiffen to make the scam work.
+While at the sauna, Tony and Maurice realize they were practically neighbors as kids—prompting Ralph to give a new spin to the old “there goes the neighborhood” joke.
 The three white men laugh but Maurice doesn’t.
 This scene gives us a hint that notions about racism, neighborhood, and community will be crucially important components of this episode.

 As the men get dressed in the locker room, we see that Tony has a good relationship with his collaborators.
 Maurice nods and smiles at him almost like he’s a soul-brother because Tony knows a little bit about the Chi-lites and the history of soul music.
 And Tony is more magnanimous and warm than we would have expected him to be upon learning about Ron’s relationship with former goomar Irina.